 In the prior appointment that diagnosed the need for root canal treatment, the dentist will have taken x-rays to determine the extent of the decay and understand the tooth structure.
 They should too have explained the pros and cons to the treatment, the cost and made you aware of what is involved.

 No question is silly.
 It is important that you feel fully informed before giving your consent for the procedure to go ahead, so do ask any questions you have.

-A clean and sterile working environment is paramount, because if anything gets into the tooth during the procedure it can compromise the success rate and may lead to the procedure having to be repeated or the tooth removed.
+A clean and sterile working environment is paramount, because if anything gets into the tooth during the procedure, it can compromise the success rate and may lead to the procedure having to be repeated or the tooth removed.

 The dentist will first inject the area around the problem tooth with local anaesthetic.
 This will numb the area and means that you should not feel any pain.
 You will be conscious through the treatment as it is carried out in the dentist chair.

-They can rest easy knowing their tools will not come into contact with any other surface in your mouth, debris from the treatment cannot be swallowed or choked upon.
+The dentist can rest easy knowing their tools will not come into contact with any other surface in your mouth, debris from the treatment cannot be swallowed or choked upon.